Beartooth Mountains

 The Beartooth Mountains are located in south central Montana and northwest Wyoming, U.S. and are part of the 944000 acre Absaroka-Beartooth Wilderness, within Custer, Gallatin and Shoshone National Forests.
 The Beartooths are the location of Granite Peak, which at 12807 ft is the highest point in the state of Montana.
 The mountains are just northeast of Yellowstone National Park and are part of the Greater Yellowstone Ecosystem.
 The mountains are traversed by road via the Beartooth Highway (U.S. 212) with the highest elevation at Beartooth Pass 10947 ft).
-The name of the mountain range is attributed to a rugged peak found in the range, Beartooth Peak, that has the appearance of a bear's tooth.
+The name of the mountain range has been attributed by the U.S. Forest Service to a rugged peak found in the range, Beartooth Peak, that has the appearance of a bear's tooth.
+Originally, the Beartooth Mountains were named after Beartooth Butte, a large block of paleozoic sedimentary rock on the Beartooth Plateau, and Beartooth Butte was named for a tooth-like structure that projects from the front of the butte.

 The Beartooth Mountains sit upon the larger Beartooth Plateau.